coding-pelican/coding-pelican/README.a11y.md

 #### Once Upon a Time...

 There was a young boy with unusual hobbies: DOS game emulation and game localization.
-He was quite the oddball, though he didn't realize it at the time.
+He was quite the geek, though he didn't realize it at the time.

 One day, curiosity struck him.
 Instead of developing games within a game development environment, he wondered what it would be like to develop games in the real world.